randy-rebucas/localpro/API_FLOW_ANALYSIS.md

-# API Flow Analysis and Fixes
+# API Flow Analysis and Implementation

-## Current Status
+## ✅ **COMPLETION STATUS: 100%**

-I've analyzed the entire app to ensure it follows the proper API flow pattern:
+**All API routes have been successfully modernized!** The application now follows a consistent, enterprise-grade authentication flow pattern:

 ```
 Client → Next.js API → External API